House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Our Warranty — What's Covered After Handover*

-You want to know the job’s been done properly — and that it’ll hold up.
-The right specialists on the tools, proper warranties on the structural, plumbing, electrical, and waterproofing work, and confidence the materials come from reputable suppliers backed by independent guarantees.
+You need to know the job’s been done properly — and that it’ll hold up.
+The right specialists on the tools, the right warranties on the structural, plumbing, electrical, and waterproofing work, and materials from suppliers who’ll stand behind their products.

 We’ve completed over 1,000 renovations across Auckland.
-The warranty structure on every extension we deliver:
+Here’s how the warranty stack works on every extension we deliver:

-Workmanship warranty — covered by Superior Renovations directly.
-This covers the way the trades have been put together by our team.
+Workmanship warranty — that’s on us.
+Covers the way the trades are put together by our team.

-Trade warranties — structural, plumbing, electrical, and waterproofing are each warranted by the licensed contractor who performed the work.
-As Licensed Building Practitioners, they carry their own statutory protections under the Building Act, including the 10-year statutory defect remedy period.
+Trade warranties — structural, plumbing, electrical, and waterproofing each warranted by the licensed contractor who did the work.
+They’re Licensed Building Practitioners, which means they also carry the 10-year statutory defect remedy under the Building Act.

-Manufacturer warranties — cladding, roofing, windows, doors, fittings, fixtures, and appliances all come with the original supplier’s product warranty.
+Manufacturer warranties — cladding, roofing, windows, doors, fittings, fixtures, appliances.
+Every supplier’s product warranty included.

-Everything is handed over at the end of the project in a single folder, alongside your Code of Compliance Certificate from Auckland Council.
+Everything’s handed over at the end in a single folder, alongside your Code of Compliance Certificate from Auckland Council.

-*Request a copy of our warranty/guarantee document during your consultation for full terms.
+*Ask for our warranty/guarantee document during the consultation for the full terms.

 147+ Point Quality Assurance Process